 Instead, I came up a new plan to camouflage the spot by intentionally adding texture to the dresser top with a technique called crackling.

 I stuck with my original plan for the body of the dresser, the drawers and the mirror’s frame.
-I painted Limoges over the Crushed Tea base coat.
-After the Limoges dried, I “wet distressed” by rubbing a damp cloth over everything to reveal the taupe color through the creamy ivory.
+I painted a creamy white over the taupe then “wet distressed” by rubbing a damp cloth over everything to reveal the taupe underneath.

 To crackle, bascoat your piece with the color you want your cracks to be.
-For this dresser top, the taupe Crushed Tea color became the cracks.
+For this dresser top, the taupe color became the cracks.

 When the paint dries completely, apply glue.
 Yes, that’s right—the “secret crackle ingredient” is plain old white Elmer’s glue.